 The company also produced the indie hit NICK AND NORAH’S INFINITE PLAYLIST starring Michael Cera and Kat Dennings, and Tom Ford’s A SINGLE MAN, which, in addition to being cited as one of the Movies of the Year by the American Film Institute, earned star Colin Firth an Academy Award nomination for Best Actor.

 Depth of Field furthered their critical acclaim in 2011 with A BETTER LIFE directed by Chris which earned star Demian Bechir an Academy Award nomination, and 2012’s BEING FLYNN starring Robert De Niro and Julianne Moore, directed by Paul Weitz.
-Their most recent film, ADMISSION, was directed by Paul Weitz and starred Tina Fey and Paul Rudd.

 Based in Los Angeles, Depth of Field currently has a first look deal with Amazon Studios.